-The Best White Noise Machines 2021Updated on January 19, 2021 While all product recommendations are chosen independently, we may receive compensation for purchases made through our site.
-Learn more about our affiliate program here.
+The Best White Noise Machines 2021Updated on January 18, 2021 While all product recommendations are chosen independently, we may receive compensation for purchases made through our site.
+Learn more about how we make money here.

 Minimizing disruptive sound and noise is an important part of sleep hygiene.
 Even though some people are more sensitive to sounds when trying to fall asleep or stay asleep, virtually everyone benefits from a quieter and more audibly consistent sleep environment.
 A white noise machine can be one way of trying to improve the soundscape of your bedroom.

 White noise has both a technical definition and a common use.
 Most commonly, the term is used to refer to stable sounds that are used to drown out other background noises.
 White noise machines produce these sounds in various ways and generally for less than $100.
 For many people, a white noise machine can be an essential tool in cultivating a more comfortable sleep setting.

 In this guide, we’ll introduce you to our top picks for the best white noise machines for both adults and children.
 We’ll review what white noise is and how it may help your sleep.
 We’ll also cover the main functions of white noise machines and the biggest considerations when shopping for one.

 Our Top 5 White Noise Machines for Adults

 For a quick breakdown of our top choices for the best white noise machines for adults, consult the table below.
 Many of these may also be helpful for children, but they do not have child-specific features or sounds.